ArchieSewell/Data_Roles_Analysis_Portfolio_Project/README.md

 ![Salary Distributions of Data Roles in the US](3_Project/images/salary_dist_us.png)

-At first look, we can see that there are a lot more outliers included in the plots, but as box plots are, by definition, inclusive of 50% of their data within their IQRs, this is simply due to the far greater amount of data available in the US. \
+- At first look, we can see that there are a lot more outliers included in the plots, but as box plots are, by definition, inclusive of 50% of their data within their IQRs, this is simply due to the far greater amount of data available in the US.
-Interestingly, In the US Senior Data Analysts are, on average, compensated less than that of non-senior data science and engineering roles.
-This suggests that a data analyst deciding whether to pursue a senior role, should perhaps instead progress into engineering or science instead. \
+- Interestingly, In the US Senior Data Analysts are, on average, compensated less than that of non-senior data science and engineering roles.
+This suggests that a data analyst deciding whether to pursue a senior role, should perhaps instead progress into engineering or science instead.
-As expected, Senior Data Scientists and Engineers are paid highest on average, which reflects the strong technical skills and years experience needed to succeed in the roles. \
+- As expected, Senior Data Scientists and Engineers are paid highest on average, which reflects the strong technical skills and years experience needed to succeed in the roles.
-In general, salaries are higher in the US (this plot still uses £GBP as currency for the sake of consistency), which again is consistent with other data sources.
+- In general, salaries are higher in the US (this plot still uses £GBP as currency for the sake of consistency), which again is consistent with other data sources.

+### Summary
 Overall, the analysis highlights that Senior Data Scientists have the highest and most variable salaries, reflecting their advanced skills and experience.
 Data Engineers and Data Scientists also enjoy substantial median salaries, indicating strong demand for their expertise.
 Data Analysts earn the lowest median salary, consistent with their less technical role.

 Limited data on 'Senior Data Analyst' and 'Senior Data Engineer' roles suggests the need for more comprehensive information.
 US data shows higher overall salaries and reinforces the trend that advanced technical roles command higher pay.
 Future analyses would benefit from a more extensive data set in the UK, particularly for senior positions.